hikari-crescent/book/src/basic_commands/first_command.md

 ```

 > ⚠️ Storing your token in your source code is a bad idea.
-In later sections
+In later sections,
 > we will go over how to do this properly.